stephanenicolas/boundbox/README.md

 BoundBox has been designed with *Android* in mind.
 But it will work for *pure Java* projects as well (J2SE and JEE), for instance to test legacy code.

-To get started, have a look at [BoundBox's Wiki](https://github.com/stephanenicolas/boundbox/wiki).
+To get started, have a look at [BoundBox's Wiki](https://github.com/stephanenicolas/boundbox/wiki) or the samples below.

 Android Sample
 --------------